marisudris/frontend-mentor-faq-accordion-card/README.md

 ### What I learned

-I learned to pay attention to the image details - particularly when an image overflows and when it gets clipped within its parent container's boundaries.
-Since background images get clipped and markup images can overflow (if we use `transform: translate` or negative `margins` as in my case) the solution reveals itself (well that and also convenient names for asset images - ones starting with `bg-..` are probably meant to be background images).
+I learned to pay attention to image details - particularly when an image overflows and when it gets clipped within its parent container's boundaries.
+Since background images get clipped and markup images can overflow (if we use `transform: translate` or negative `margins` as in my case) the solution pretty much reveals itself (that and also convenient names for asset images - ones starting with `bg-..` are probably meant to be background images).

 ### Continued development

-I'll probably do some more research on flex containers and how flex items behave when they only contain an images, and also recap on how intrinsic sizing relates to flex item size.
+I'll probably do some more research on flex containers and how flex items behave when they only contain an image, and also recap on how intrinsic sizing relates to flex item size.

 ## Author